This blog may contain affiliate links. Read our disclosure policy for more info.

 Take notice of avalanche zones

-Related Read: For more ideas of great activities in the area including hikes around Banff, check out our blog about awesome things to do in Banff National Park!
+Related Read: For more ideas of great activities in the area, including hikes around Banff, check out our blog about awesome things to do in Banff National Park!

 Other Things to do While You’re in Canmore

-If you’re still putting together your Canmore itinerary here are some of my personal favorite activities across all seasons that I would recommend to anyone!
+If you’re still putting together your Canmore itinerary, here are some of my personal favorite activities across all seasons that I would recommend to anyone!

-- Explore the Canmore Caves – one of the best and most popular adventure tours on the outskirts of Canmore is this Canmore Caving adventure tour.
+- Explore the Canmore Caves – One of the best and most popular adventure tours on the outskirts of Canmore is this Canmore Caving adventure tour.
 You’ll rappel down into the Rat’s Nest Cave system and explore underground through narrow spaces before reaching a clear pool of water with impressive stalactites and stalagmites.
-This tour lasts 6 hours, costs $179 CAD, and includes all climbing gear and your own guide so you don’t get lost.

-- Go ice skating on a frozen lake – if visiting Canmore in the winter one of the most epic and non-touristy experiences to have is to go skating on one of the area’s frozen lakes (usually frozen solid by mid-December).
+- Go ice skating on a frozen lake – If visiting Canmore in the winter, one of the most epic and non-touristy experiences to have is to go skating on one of the area’s frozen lakes (usually frozen solid by mid-December).
 A few of my favorites are Gap Lake, Lake Louise, and Vermilion Lakes.
-If you don’t have your own skates you can easily rent a pair from Gear Up in town.
+If you don’t have your own skates, you can easily rent a pair from Gear Up in town.

 - Wildlife Safari – Canmore is home to an abundance of wildlife, including black bears, grizzlies, moose, bighorn sheep, foxes, cougars, elk, coyotes, lynx, mountain goats, wolves, and more.
 Spotting wildlife on your own is often a coinflip so I recommend going on a wildlife tour with an expert who knows where and what to look for along with how to do so in a safe manner.
-This private half-day wildlife safari tour is a fantastic option that spends 2 hours on a drive through the Rocky Mountains and a 1.5-hour nature walk to track wildlife.
-It is pricey at $325 per person but it’s worth it if you’ve been dying to see the native animals!

-- Hike to Grassi Lake – this hike to a naturally emerald-colored lake is one of Canmore’s main attractions.
+- Hike to Grassi Lake – The Grassi Lake hike to a naturally emerald-colored lake is one of Canmore’s main attractions.
 The color is so bright it’s hard to believe it’s real!
 This 4-kilometer (2.5-mile) long trail only gains 125 meters (410 ft) in elevation and takes most people about 2 hours to complete.
-It’s totally doable for most ages and experience levels so you really have no reason to miss out on the incredible views of Grassi Lake!
-Just get here early before the parking fills up.

 Where to Stay in Canmore

 The truth is that there are so many hotels in Canmore that it can be hard to know which one to choose for your stay.
-Well luckily for you, Dan and I have stayed in a lot of different hotels in Canmore and have been able to narrow it down to our absolute favorites!
+Well, luckily for you, Dan and I have stayed in a lot of different hotels in Canmore and have been able to narrow it down to our absolute favorites!

 Here are the best places to stay in Canmore including our personal top choice, a budget option, and one for those looking for absolute luxury!